 JS: What are your current thoughts on opening back up?

-JS: What practices / service offerings have you adopted that you believe have staying power beyond the eradication of the virus?
+JS: What practices or service offerings have you adopted that you believe have staying power beyond the eradication of the virus?

 GN: We’re going to put as much electronic content out there as possible.
 We had been investing in e-books and I see that continuing, even for the population that previously said they don’t like e-books.
 We’ve found that they’re accessing them on their devices.
 We’re going to see that continue to grow a lot faster than we thought it would.
 Another thing is, there’s no reason why we can’t collaborate with five other neighboring systems to bring in a huge author, like James Patterson for example.
 Not physically bring him in, but sponsor a conversation with one of the biggest authors in the world – we can offer some pretty amazing opportunities to our communities in a digital format.
 And I’ve got to say that I’ve seen some great cooperation between our neighboring systems through all of this.